svpipaliya/bulk-rnaseq/snakemake/README.md

 This page contains instructions for running this Snakemake workflow on your Slurm High Performance Computing Cluster.
 The pipeline is used to process single or paired-end reads and generates a raw gene and transcript-level count matrix that can be used for differential gene expression analysis (implementation of differential gene expression and enrichment analysis steps are currently underway).
 Additional outputs include trimmed fastq files, `.bam` alignments, quality control reports, and a count matrix.
 Currently the pipeline is best-suited for Illumina sequencing data.
 However, read-processing steps can be modified by the user by providing own adapter sequences.

 The user should in general also be familiar with bulk RNA-Seq analysis workflow and assess whether modifications must be made according to their experimental design and research question.
-For excellent starter tutorials, please visit [Harvard Chan Bioinformatics Core's](https://github.com/hbctraining) teaching materials on this topic.
+For excellent starter tutorials, please visit [Harvard Chan Bioinformatics Core's](https://github.com/hbctraining) teaching modules on this topic.

 ## Pipeline overview :label:
 1. Raw fastq files (.gz compressed or uncompressed) will be checked for quality using `fastqc`.